irmen/Pyro4/examples/robots/Readme.txt

    (it did require a few minor tweaks to work around serialization requirements)
  - Pyro used together with an interactive GUI application (Tkinter)
  - game state handled by the server, influenced by the clients (robot behavior)
+ - this example makes use of Pyro's AutoProxy feature.
+Registering observers and getting a robot object back is done via proxies automatically because those are Pyro objects.